Skip to content

 Identity is Make-or-Break

 Identity and SSO is one of the most common domains where CTA candidates fail.
-You must be able to design end-to-end identity solutions spanning internal users (corporate SSO), external users (community login), system-to-system authentication (Named Credentials + OAuth), and cross-org trust.
+End-to-end identity solutions must span internal users (corporate SSO), external users (community login), system-to-system authentication (Named Credentials + OAuth), and cross-org trust.
 Draw the identity flow showing every hop, token exchange, and trust boundary.

 Shield Platform Encryption